-The project has been designed as part of an ambitious circular economy approach.
-80% of the materials audited have been recycled or reused, saving the equivalent of 394 tons of CO2 emissions by reusing 81 tons of materials.
+The project has been designed as part of an ambitious circular economy approach saving the equivalent of 394 tons of CO2 emissions by reusing 81 tons of materials.

 L1ve also stands out as the first redevelopment operation to be HQE Sustainable Building certified with an “Exceptional” rating.

 L1ve illustrates the YouFirst strategy